 - Contact your club's Junior Activities Committee.
-They will assign you an age manager mentor and outline course delivery options. - Complete the online SLSA Age Managers course or attend a face-to-face SLSA Age Managers course presentation, which covers the theory component of this course. - Present your age manager mentor with a copy of the online course completion certificate (if you completed online). - If you have attended a face-to-face course, have age manager mentor sign off on your third-party form.
-They will collate and return all age manager documentation to your branch or state office. - Undertake an on-the-beach technical session with an age manager mentor.
-This technical session can include time with a foundation coach. - Undertake an on-the-beach mentoring session with an age manager mentor whilst conducting Nipper activities, until competent to deliver individually.
+They will assign you an age manager mentor and outline course delivery options. - Complete the online SLSA Age Managers course or attend a face-to-face SLSA Age Managers course presentation, which covers the theory component of this course. - Commit to attending on-the-beach technical session(s) with an age manager mentor to help you put into practice the skills learned, before being comfortable in delivering Nipper activities on the beach.
+These one-on-one sessions with the mentor are encouraged to be relaxed and fun. - Technical sessions could also be assisted by asking a foundation coach.